sawyer-greaves/lab-wiki-test/Ansys Maxwell.md

 Ansys Maxwell is Finite Element Analysis software contained within Ansys Electronics Desktop (AEDT), not Ansys Workbench, used to simulate electro-magnetic phenomena.
 Simulations can be performed for 2D or 3D, and either statically or transient.

 ## Modules
 The following modules were created by Ansys to onboard users into the software.
-The collection is a work in progress.
+The collection is a work in progress, as these modules are not listed conveniently on any Ansys webpage (at time of writing), and this list is the result of much google-foo.

 - Module 1:
     - [Basics](useful_resources/Ansys_Maxwell_Modules/Module_1_Basics.pdf)